Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

 * **Tools Used:**
   * SQL
   * VSCode
-  * PostgreSQL
+  * Postgres
+  * Excel for project tracking

 * **Processes Followed:**
   * I got the sales dataset from a repo on GitHub
   * Created a table named ‘retail\_sales’ in Outfit Oasis sales db
   * Imported sales data into the table
   * Data cleaning \- identified, removed & updated null, and standardized records
-  * Exploratory data analysis operations to answer business questions
+  * Exploratory data analysis operations to answer business questions.
+This is the scope of this project

 # Project Structure